Dillon Point - June '25

 ![]() |

-Next we found a coastal trail on the eastern shore and walked back towards Dillon Point, where we found a Neolithic style rock, a photogenic spot for the group.
+Next we found the coastal trail on the eastern side & walked back towards the Point, where we found a Neolithic style rock, a photogenic spot.

 ![]() |